 When you consider all the mahogany Dreadnoughts that pass through Scott’s workstation, it says a lot that he chose this one to take home.
 In that same batch was a Brazilian rosewood herringbone D and a Brazllian rosewood AJ model.
 The fact that they are new but look like an old guitar is what catches your attention, but how they sound and play is what you’ll remember.

 The Pre-War Guitars Co. is two guys, Wes Lambe and Ben Maschal, who build instruments based on the classics from the 1930s.
 A big part of what impressed us about their work is that both men have spent years repairing and setting up both new and vintage guitars, and this shows when you play their own creations.
 Their attention to detail is top-notch and they use hide glue, ultra-thin lacquer and torrefied tops to really capture the sound, feel and look of 80-year-old instruments.

 They also add signs of play wear, a technique that has been part of the electric guitar world for a couple of decades and the violin world for centuries.
-They offer three levels of distressed finish so you can choose a look that mimics a lightly played guitar that spent most of its life in a living or go for one that has the battered appearence of an old road warrior.
+They offer three levels of distressed finish so you can choose a look that mimics a lightly played guitar that spent most of its life in a living room or go for one that has the battered appearence of an old road warrior.

 We’ve been lucky to have had our hands on a number of great original pre-war instruments and the guitars of Wes and Ben really capture the elusive blend of powerful bass and clear, sparkling trebles that characterize the old classics.
 The new instruments from Pre-War Guitars are made one at a time so our supply will be limited.